INFORMATION AT YOUR FINGERTIPS

 The EEOC dictates that employers should ensure that “prompt, thorough, and impartial” investigations are conducted when complaints are made.
 Impartial investigations are more readily attained by independent consultants who do not have personal or professional relationships with the complainants, witnesses, and the accused.
-Further, an independent consultant does not have a vested interest in a favorable outcome, and is often perceived as detached and neutral by the employees and the EEOC.
-Internal personnel typically have many other duties that are extraneous to the exhaustive discrimination complaint process, and they simply need a third party consultant to conduct investigations.
-Many companies do not have qualified internal human resources or legal personnel to investigate alleged civil rights violations, and those that do are typically inundated with complaints.
+Further, an independent consultant does not have an interest in a favorable outcome and is often perceived as detached and neutral by the employees and the EEOC.
+Internal personnel typically have many other duties that are extraneous to the exhaustive discrimination complaint process, and they simply need a third-party consultant to conduct investigations.
+Many companies do not have qualified internal human resources or legal person to investigate alleged civil rights violations, and those that do are typically inundated with complaints.
 Outsourcing to competent consultants solves both problems.

 The Civil Rights Act of 1866 granted citizenship and furthered rights to the newly emancipated slaves at the conclusion of the American Civil War.